 Assumptions that any organization will normally operate in a legal and ethical manner are not valid; it takes knowledge, intentionality, and biblical wisdom to do this well.
 Therefore, this class explores the legal and ethical frameworks necessary for organizations to both honor the law and foster an ethical culture.

-After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in Course Overview.
+After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Discussions are collaborative learning experiences.
-The student is required to create a thread in response to the provided prompt for each discussion.
+Therefore, the student is required to create a thread in response to the provided prompt for each discussion.
 Each thread must be at least 300 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
-Each reply must be at least 100 words.
+Each reply must be at least 150 words.
 For each thread and each reply, the student must support conclusions with at least 2 sources cited in current APA format.
 All written work also requires Biblical worldview integration.